 PhD defense of M. Mojtaba EBRAHIMI

-M. Mojtaba EBRAHIMI will defend his PhD Friday July 24th at 9.30 AM, entitled: "Configuration et organisation dynamique du Système Manufacturier Connecté pour un système basé sur l’approche World Class Manufacturing"
+M. Mojtaba EBRAHIMI defends his PhD Friday July 24th at 9.30 AM, entitled: "Configuration et organisation dynamique du Système Manufacturier Connecté pour un système basé sur l’approche World Class Manufacturing"

 - ZOLGHADRI Marc, Professeur - Institut supérieur de mécanique de Paris, Rapporteur